front-commerce/developers.front-commerce.com/source/docs/advanced/payments/payzen.md

 ---
 id: payzen
 title: PayZen / Lyra Collect integration
-description: This guide explain how Front-Commerce allows to use PayZen / Lyra Collect in a headless commerce project.
+description: This guide explains how Front-Commerce allows using PayZen / Lyra Collect in a headless commerce project.
 ---

 There are different ways for you to accept payments with [PayZen](https://payzen.eu/) or [Lyra Collect](https://www.lyra.com/lyra-collect/) in your Front-Commerce application.